Magicrafter13/mash/README.md

 - Improve syntax error output messages
 - Jobs (should also fix issue with defunct processes resulting from pipes...)
 - Split commandExecute into multiple functions, and use those functions where appropriate to improve performance (subshells don't need to parse aliases because there won't be any!)
+- Output of subshells (`$(...)`), when not in double quotes, should become multiple arguments, not just a single argument - as in, in bash/zsh `for x in $(echo 'hello world'); do "echo $x"; done` will echo hello and world separately, on new lines
+- Consider moving away from stdio FILEs and exclusively using unix file descriptors

 ## Code Improvements

 - More comments

+## Other
+- Create testbed script that runs through as many mash features as possible to verify they still work, or work period on unfamiliar systems

 # OS' and Architectures Tested